Robotics in Renewable Energy

 It is only by developing stable and eco-friendly sources of energy that humans can possibly survive as a species.
 So far, scientists have identified many sources of energy that are sustainable in the long run, including solar, geothermal, wind, and biomass energy.

-Out of all of the renewable sources of energy, solar power is perhaps most compatible with the field of robotics.
+Out of all of the renewable sources of energy, solar power is perhaps the most compatible with the field of robotics.
 Solar power refers to the process of converting solar energy to electricity through a phenomenon known as the photovoltaic effect.

 Traditionally, operating and maintaining a solar farm has been tedious and prone to accidents.
 However, since solar technology is quite robotic in itself, robots have been designed specifically for the purpose of maintaining a solar farm.